-In 2017, KFC experimented with face-based retail technologies that were tied to predictive systems.
+In 2017, KFC experimented with face recognition software that was tied to predictive systems.
 The fast food choices of customers were remembered, and sales were sped up in the process.

 Self-ordering kiosks are also a trend worth watching.
 CaliBurger introduced a system in 2018 that recognizes faces and streamlines the ordering process.
 Loyalty programs and rewards can also be constructed around these technologies, reducing the steps that go into swiping a card in order to get perks.

 Trend #5: Voice-enabled shopping to reduce the sales cycle

 Voice-based search has taken off in recent years, especially as a function on app-enabled smartphones and television sets.
 The logic is extremely straightforward.
 A person can speak 100 words a minute relatively easily, but they can only type half as many over the same time.

 The boom in voice-activated systems has largely been driven by companies like Amazon and Google with their Alexa and Google Home products, respectively.
 A handful of competitors, especially Sonos and Apple, are also driving innovation.
 The ever evolving IoT technologies will also help smaller competitors to enter the market.
 According to a survey by NPR and Edison Research, 53 million Americans now have at least a single smart speaker system at home.